 Discovery employs people both directly and through business partners.
 Services such as construction, renovation, security and cleaning are often subcontracted and carry greater risk of modern slavery.
 Though in those situations we are not directly responsible for the employment relationship or how these entities manage their employees, we do expect our business partners to act with integrity and meet our standards of ethical business practice.

 We are not aware of, nor do we have any information to suggest that, any forced or involuntary labour are present in our supply chains.
 We apply strict and consistent standards when dealing with suppliers around the world.

 Discovery implements measures to assess and mitigate modern slavery risk in the supply chain.
 In 2019, our focus was on building awareness by educating within the company and sharing our expectations with business partners.

 We will continue to build upon the risk mitigation processes set out above and address any findings.

 Discovery has formal governance processes and committees in place for overseeing our commitment to ethical conduct.

 Discovery is a mission-driven company that engages in various corporate social responsibility activities each year, including a day of volunteering called Impact Day.
 Additionally, the company conducts internal campaigns and other awareness activities to emphasize the importance of ethical business practices to all its employees.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Discovery group’s slavery and human trafficking statement for the financial year ending 31 December 2018.
-The Discovery group entities covered by this statement are: DNI Global LLP; Discovery Communications Europe Limited; Discovery Corporate Services Limited; Dplay Entertainment Limited; Scripps Networks International (UK) Limited.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Discovery group’s slavery and human trafficking statement for the financial year ending 31 December 2019.
+The Discovery group entities covered by this statement are: DNI Global LLP; Discovery Communications Europe Limited; Discovery Corporate Services Limited; and Dplay Entertainment Limited.